alvesmarcel/V-Voice-Changer/README.md

 * Create new voice effects that I couldn't find in any other voice changer app, namely "Ruler of the Other World" and "Game Master" voice effects;
 * Test the [Lottie library](https://airbnb.design/lottie/), created by Airbnb, to perform iOS animations;
-* Improve the code architecture of the Udacity's Pitch Perfect project without adding a lot of complexity for educational purposes.
+* Improve the code architecture of the Udacity's Pitch Perfect project, without adding much complexity, for educational purposes.

 ## Technologies used